-Questions to Ask at IEP Meetings What are the career and vocational objectives on my child's IEP?
-For Secondary School Personnel Will my child participate in job training, if appropriate?
+Questions to Ask at IEP Meetings For Secondary School Personnel What are the career and vocational objectives on my child's IEP?
+Will my child participate in job training, if appropriate?
 On what social skills does the IEP team think my child needs to work?
 I would like my child included in more vocational classes.
 What classes do you suggest?
 What types of vocational assessments are administered to determine my child's interests and strengths?
-Will my child be taught functional math and reading?
-For What functional activities contribute to independence?
-10 What training programs are offered? ams What is the length and cost of the programs?
-Prog What are the entry requirements of the program?
-For Postsecondary Programs What support devices are available to him/her?
-How and where can financial assistance be obtained?
-What is the application procedure?
-Do you provide assistance in locating a job when my child finishes your program?
+Sec Will my child be taught functional math and reading?
+For What functional activities contribute to independence? v What training programs are offered? ram What is the length and cost of the programs?
+Prog What are the entry requirements of the program? dary What support devices are available to him/her? conc How and where can financial assistance be obtained? ostse What is the application procedure?
+For Postsecondary Programs Do you provide assistance in locating a job when my child finishes your program?
 What programs and services are offered by your agency?
 What types of disabilities do you serve?
 How do you determine eligibility?
-What is the cost for your program?
+10 What is the cost for your program?
 Can financial assistance be obtained and, if so, whom do I contact? ncie Is there a waiting list for your programs?
 If so, how long?
-Age Who is the contact person? rvice How old does my child have to be to receive your services?
-It Se What is the duration of the services?
-For Adult Service Agencies What is my role and level of involvement?
-For Do you offer individual and family counseling?
+For Adult Service Agencies Who is the contact person?
+How old does my child have to be to receive your services? lt Se What is the duration of the services?
+For Adul What is my role and level of involvement?
+Do you offer individual and family counseling?